How to Pay Employees with Crypto in Canada?

 Employees and Independent Contractors

-"Where an employee receives digital currency as payment for salary or wages, the amount (computed in Canadian dollars) will be included in the employee’s income pursuant to subsection 5(1) of the Act”.
+"Where an employee receives digital currency as payment for salary or wages, the amount (computed in Canadian dollars) will be included in the employee’s income pursuant to subsection 5(1) of the Act.”

-When an employee eventually disposes of the cryptocurrency paid by an employer for services rendered, the income that the taxpayer receives will be characterized as either business income or a capital gain.
-[8] For the employee, this characterization is important because only one-half of a capital gain must be included in a taxpayer’s income, whereas all business income must be included in the taxpayer’s income and is subject to tax at the applicable marginal rate.
-The CRA has opined that the following are relevant factors to consider when determining whether a taxpayer who deals with cryptocurrency is engaged in a business:
+When an employee disposes of cryptocurrency paid by an employer, the income received will be characterized as either business income or a capital gain.
+This characterization is important because only one-half of a capital gain must be included in a taxpayer’s income, while all business income is subject to tax at the applicable marginal rate.
+The CRA considers several factors to determine whether a taxpayer dealing with cryptocurrency is engaged in business:

-The taxpayer carries on activity for commercial reasons and in a commercially viable way;
+The taxpayer carries on activity for commercial reasons and in a commercially viable way.

-The taxpayer undertakes activities in a businesslike manner, which might include preparing a business plan and acquiring capital assets or inventory;
+The taxpayer undertakes activities in a businesslike manner, which might include preparing a business plan and acquiring capital assets or inventory.

-The taxpayer promotes a product or service;
+The taxpayer promotes a product or service.

 The taxpayer is engaged in an adventure of concern in the nature of trade.